PX4/PX4-Autopilot/nuttx/configs/z80sim/README.txt

        You make also have to change the value of CONFIG_APPS_DIR.
 You cannot use the default setenv.bat.
 Use configs/z80sim/script/setenv.sh instead.

-       When last attempted on Ubuntu 12.10 with SDCC 3.2.0 for Linux, the build failed with the following internal error:

-         *** glibc detected *** sdcclib: malloc(): memory corruption: 0x09f09768 ***

-       I believe that this is related to the sdcclib error also reported under windows for SDCC 3.2.0.
-It may be avoided by updating to a more recent snapshot.
-However, a Dec 4, 2012 still shows a similar error:

-         *** glibc detected *** sdcclib: free(): invalid next size (fast): 0x0000000001aaaab0 ***

   nsh